 The University has a defined-contribution pension plan administered by the Teachers Insurance and Annuity Association University Retirement Equities Fund.
 The Plan covers substantially all full-time administrative officers, faculty and certain staff.
-During 2015 and 2014, the Plan required employer contributions of 6% of employees' gross wages and individual contributions ranging from 0% to 4%.
-Employer benefit expense under this plan was \$552,664 and \$547,300 for 2015 and 2014, respectively.
+During 2016 and 2015, the Plan required employer contributions of 6 percent of employees' gross wages and individual contributions ranging from 0 percent to 4 percent.
+Employer benefit expense under this plan was \$549,244 and \$552,664 for 2016 and 2015, respectively.